 At Ausenco, we understand the importance of working closely with project owners and their energy production modeling specialists to design bat mitigation strategies that can successfully reduce bat fatalities while maximizing power production.
 For example, by identifying bat fatality risk levels based on site-specific variables (season, time of day, weather, turbine location to habitat features, etc.), operators can choose to employ different cut-in speeds at different intervals.
 The result is a somewhat predictable reduction of bat fatality rates and power generation.
 Our experts bring together an understanding of how bat life-history behaviors, site-specific data, and the flexibility of regulatory adaptive management approaches can be brought together to develop a viable plan to reduce impacts to migratory bats from project operations while maintaining the viability of the project.

 Helping owners find wildlife solutions

-Our work helps project owners effectively manage their operations, save time and resources, and maintain the necessary social license to operate in today’s society.
-As part of a renewable energy project’s role in the transition to a low-carbon economy, Hemmera understands that each project must be socially and environmentally responsible and respect the communities in which they operate.
+Our work helps project owners effectively manage their operations, save time and resources, and maintain the necessary social license to operate today.
+As part of a renewable energy project’s role in the transition to a low-carbon economy, we understand that each project must be socially and environmentally responsible and respect the communities in which they operate.

 In the final article of this series, we’ll discuss how our team helps communities in Canada’s North transition away from diesel power and toward renewable energy alternatives.